zkamvar/isc-proposal/isc-proposal.md

 The minimum viable product of this project will be:

-Support for `*.qmd` and files in The Carpentries Workbench : The Carpentries Workbench should treat any `*.qmd` files as valid input documents by default.
+Support for `*.qmd` and files in The Carpentries Workbench

+: The Carpentries Workbench should treat any `*.qmd` files as valid input documents by default.
 Note that `*.ipynb` documents should first be converted to `*.qmd`.

 Quarto template for Carpentries-style lessons

 : This template will allow folks who want to create lessons without the workbench to take advantage of the styling.

 Documentation for non-R lessons

 : A Tutorial, How-to guide, Reference, and Explanation documents will help make clear the features and limitations of the quarto integration

 Blog Post

 : A blog post that summarises the feedback from our community members who maintain lessons in Python, BASH, and SQL.

-Unit, Integration, and Regression tests for Python, SQL, and BASH : These languages are the most common taught in our ecosystem and should have robust tests Non-invasive integration with Pyenv
+Unit, Integration, and Regression tests for Python, SQL, and BASH

+: These languages are the most common taught in our ecosystem and should have robust tests

+Non-invasive integration with Pyenv

 : Pyenv is the most common mechanism for defining requirements for a python project.
 We want to embed this to enable the same approach to reproducibility that we have for R lessons.

 Quarto itself will be implemented in the [{sandpaper}] package and the template will be implemented in [{varnish}].
 The tutorial, how-to guide, and explanation documents will be implemented with The Carpentries Workbench template while the reference documents will be implemented in {pkgdown} for [{sandpaper}].

+We are assuming here that The Workbench will have wide acceptance

 [{sandpaper}]: https://carpentries.github.io/sandpaper
 [{varnish}]: https://carpentries.github.io/varnish